cryotools/osaris/README.md

 cp templates/module-config/__module_template.config.template config/<my_new_module>.config
 ```
 Many typical processing steps are implemented in the existing modules, copy as much as you can.
-When your module works and you think it mi
+When your module works and you think it might be useful to others please get in touch or create a merge request from a forked copy.

 ### <a name="constants"> Constants you can use
 The following constants will be set by the OSARIS main program upon initialization and are available in all modules that get included: